 5. If you have any suspicions that you may have been in a victim of fraud, please reach out to our Contact Centre at the Ontario Securities Commission: 1-877-785-1555.

-Remember that if you’re being pressured to take action quickly, this is one of the 4 signs of investment fraud.
+Being pressured to take action quickly is one of the 4 signs of investment fraud.
 If you think you’ve been approached by a fraudster, take action and report it.

 Summary